AutoLLM/AutoAgents/docs/repo-howto.md

 2. Install the dependencies
 `pip install -r requirements.txt`

+3. Install the `autoagents` package
+`pip install -e .`

-3. Make sure you have your OpenAI API key set as an environment variable.
+4. Make sure you have your OpenAI API key set as an environment variable.
 Alternatively, you can also feed it through the input text-box on the sidebar.
 `export OPENAI_API_KEY=sk-xxxxxx`

-4. Run the Streamlit app
+5. Run the Streamlit app
 `streamlit run autoagents/spaces/app.py`